-On top of his South American exploits, rider-in-chief Mike has been touring the world (is it 100 countries now Mike?) by motorcycle for well over 20 years.
+On top of his South American exploits, rider-in-chief Mike has been touring the world over 100 countries for well over 20 years.

-Look out for more info on the epic worldwide riding destinations lined-up by MotoDreamer on this blog, and the soon-to-launch MotoDreamer website.
+Look out for more info on the epic worldwide riding destinations lined-up by MotoDreamer on this blog MotoDreamer website.

-Mike, Diana and the team will be running their second guided motorcycle tour to Tibet this September, having already successfully conducted the first 10-day Scouting tour from Lhasa to Mt.
-Everest Base Camp in the last year.
+Mike, Diana and the team will be running more guided motorcycle tours to Tibet in the coming years, having already successfully conducted the first couple of 10-day tours from Lhasa to Mt.
+Everest Base Camp.

 You can check out the itinerary and book your place on the upcoming tour at the MotoTibet website.

 MotoDreamer isn’t the first tour agency to offer motorcycle tours in Tibet.
 We can’t comment on any of the others personally, so feel free to do your own research.

 If you do decide to ride with MotoDreamer, you can expect the same impeccable service you’d get with Motolombia.
 So – fast, friendly, professional and personalised advice, assistance with absolutely everything, and a highly organised, experienced ground crew ensuring you get maximum enjoyment out of your time in Tibet.